 Ten performances, between September 10th and 21st, are presented in partnership with the Embassy of the Czech Republic’s Mutual Inspirations Festival, an annual initiative focusing on seminal artistic cross-fertilizations between Czech and American cultures.
 Also presented under this festival’s umbrella is Apeman, by Alliance for New Music-Theatre’s company member, Drew Valins (star of The Václav Havel Project).
 The solo performance is an adaptation of Kafka’s short story.
 Apeman will debut on September 09, 2014, 6:30 PM at the Czech Embassy.

-More information on the Czech Embassy’s Mutual Inspirations Festival at http://www.mutualinspirations.org/
+The Czech Embassy’s Mutual Inspirations Festival continues through October.

 Metamorphosis is presented by special arrangement with SAMUEL FRENCH, INC